Wrosinski/MachineLearning_ResourcesCompilation/README.md

 #### Credits

-Big thanks to all contributors to awesome lists (posted in other resources), which enabled me to find some of the courses!
+Big thanks to all contributors to awesome lists (posted in other resources), which enabled me to find some of the courses contained in the list.